-The AHCI (Advanced Host Controller Interface) command protocol was designed for much slower media (ie, spinning magnetic disks).
+The AHCI (Advanced Host Controller Interface) command protocol was designed for much slower media (i.e., spinning magnetic disks).
 AHCI is inefficient with modern SSDs, so a new standard was developed: NVMHCI (Non-Volatile Memory Host Controller Interface).
-Combine NVMHCI with a fast PCIe interface and you have NVMe, Non-Volatile Memory Express.
-It's a much improved interface developed around the needs of flash memory rather than spinning disks.
+Combine NVMHCI with a fast PCIe interface, and you have NVMe, Non-Volatile Memory Express.
+It's a much-improved interface developed around the needs of flash memory rather than spinning disks.

-If you're copying a game from one drive to another, or validating game files in Steam, faster NVMe drives definitely make a difference.
-They can also shave off a second or two when it comes time to load a game level, but the bigger difference is against hard drives where even a slower SATA SSD is much faster.
-Go beyond a certain point and all SSDs start to feel similar.
+If you're copying a game from one drive to another or validating game files in Steam, faster NVMe drives make a difference.
+They can also shave off a second or two when it comes time to load a game level, but the more significant difference is against hard drives, where even a slower SATA SSD is much faster.
+Go beyond a certain point, and all SSDs start to feel similar.

-In other words, while the speed freak in me loves what NVMe brings to the table, I recognize that in practice it's usually not that noticeable.
+In other words, while the speed freak in me loves what NVMe brings to the table, I recognize that in practice, it's usually not that noticeable.
 If you're looking to get the most from your money when it comes time to build a gaming PC, good SATA SSDs remain an excellent option, with prices now falling below 10 cents per GB.

 NVMe drives are becoming increasingly commonplace, and prices continue to drop.
-In the past year, I've tested far more NVMe drives than SATA drives, largely because SATA drives are all starting to look the same.
+In the past year, I've tested far more NVMe drives than SATA drives, mainly because SATA drives are all starting to look the same.
 Most hit the same ~550MB/s limit of the SATA interface for sequential IO, though random IO can still be a bit problematic on some models.
 With budget NVMe prices now matching SATA drives, most new builds should seriously consider whether the extra power and data cables of SATA are necessary.